railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 Packaging
 =========

-Products can be managed in several different packaged forms.
+Products can be managed in several packaged forms.
 For example, if you sell batteries you can define the following packages for a given battery product:

 * Piece: a battery,